jylisadoney/soc/index.md

 ---
 title: Home
 ---
-# Sociology 460 Library Session
+# Sociology Library Sessions

-Jekyll repository for the "Sociology 460 Library Session" at the University of Idaho Library.
+Jekyll repository for the "Sociology Library Sessions" at the University of Idaho Library.

 <link to repository>

-This library session will teach you how to:
+This website will teach you how to:
 - find and utilize discipline-specific, peer-reviewed sources related to your research topic
 - create and modify your search strategies
 - use citation chaining backwards and forwards through a research topic

-<a href="https://vivo.nkn.uidaho.edu/vivo/display/n104190" target="_blank">**Questions about this session or content?**
+<a href="https://vivo.nkn.uidaho.edu/vivo/display/n104190" target="_blank">**Questions about this website or its content?**

 <div class="toc" markdown="1">
 ## Contents: